Beaches of Kent County with a Rich History

 They came to retreat from the heat of the city streets in a time before air conditioning.
 In a time before automobiles.
 In a time before the Bay Bridge.
 In a time before Ocean City.

 Fresh water flowing out of the rivers and the sandy beach that attracted visitors 100 years ago is still there.
 With so little salt in the water, sea nettles are nonexistent.
 Sea nettles are the stinging jellyfish that infest brackish water in the lower parts of the Bay every summer.
 The water is cool and clean, the bottom is sandy and firm, and it gently slopes to neck-deep, so you can enjoy a real swim.
-At other sites around the Bay, the water is so shallow you have to wade out a long ways before it gets deeper than your shins.
+At other sites around the Bay, the water is so shallow you have to wade out a long way before it gets deeper than your shins.

 The beach is popular with local families enjoying the sun and the water, there’s plenty of room to stake out a picnic blanket and an umbrella.
 There’s a bathhouse where you can shower and change, and a shady picnic pavilion on the bluff overlooking the beach.
 Access to the beach—even the parking—is free.

-The other option for refreshment is Marzella’s by the Bay, a family-friendly eatery that’s great for sandwiches—its Philly cheesesteaks are favorites—plus burgers, and best of all, pizza is served there too.
+Refreshments can be found at Marzella’s by the Bay, a family-friendly eatery that’s great for sandwiches—its Philly cheesesteaks are favorites—plus burgers, and best of all, pizza is served there too.

 You can stay at Evergreen Knoll Cottages, set along the shore of the Sassafras River with a private beach and pier, which provide a perfect setting for kayaking, canoeing, fishing or soaking up the serene waterfront atmosphere.